emlearn/emlearn-micropython/paper/paper.md

 emlearn-micropython makes research in Machine Learning for embedded systems easier.
 This can both be applied research, and application oriented.
 Data collection and prototyping Along with research in methods.
 By providing an example approach for developing ML methods for deployment on microcontrollers with MicroPython

+Can do high-level parts of algorithm in Python.
+And then use optimization of critical sections as C modules.

 [@TinyMaix]
 [@ulab]